Yoshiki443/weather_parameters/README.md

 # Introduction
 => [Japanese here](https://qiita.com/Yoshiki443/items/6a4682bebdf87bd82cff).

-This is a python module for calculating meteorological parameters, named "**wxparams**".
+This is a python module for calculating meteorological parameters, named **```wxparams```**, which stands for **Weather Parameters**.
 For instance, dew point temperature can be calculated given air temperature and relative humidity.
 At first I made this for my own use, but now I'd be happy to release it to the public.

 # Install